 The definitive procedure performed on our patients was dependent on the etiology of the peritonitis.
-Excision of the edge of the intestinal perforation and simple transverse closure in 2 layers was the most common performed procedure in our patients.
-A study done in Tanzania also adopts this method of treatment of typhoid intestinal perforation [21].
-However, segmental ileal resection with primary end to end anastomosis for typhoid intestinal perforation is an option of treatment [22, 23].
-Laparotomy following peritonitis is froth with lots of post-operative complications.
-Surgical site infection which we recorded as the most common complication is also consistently observed by other researchers [5, 9, 17].
+Excision of the edge of the intestinal perforation and simple transverse closure in two layers was the most common procedure in our patients.
+A study conducted in Tanzania also adopted this method of treatment for typhoid intestinal perforation [21].
+However, segmental ileal resection with primary end-to-end anastomosis for typhoid intestinal perforation is another option for treatment [22, 23].
+Laparotomy following peritonitis is froth with many post-operative complications.
+Surgical site infection, which we recorded as the most common complication, has also been consistently observed by other researchers [5, 9, 17].
 Enterocutanous fistula is a potentially catastrophic post-operative complication and was recorded in about one tenth of our patients.
-This is similar to the report of Nuhu et al [17].
-However, a study done in Benin, Nigeria reported no incidence enterocutanous fistula following surgery for peritonitis [10].
-Development of enterocutanous fistula after laparotomy may depend on the primary pathology or modality of treatment.
+This is similar to the findings reported by Nuhu et al. [17].
+However, a study conducted in Benin, Nigeria reported no incidence of enterocutanous fistula following surgery for peritonitis [10].
+Thus, the development of an enterocutanous fistula after laparotomy may depend on the primary pathology or modality of treatment.

-The mortality rate of 13.5% recorded in the present study is comparable to the reports of other authors [5, 9, 18,].
-However, published mortality rates of secondary peritonitis ranges from 8.8% to 26.1% [5].
-In the present study, the most common cause of mortality was overwhelming sepsis due to late presentation and complications arising from the surgery.
-Age of the patient, degree of peritoneal contamination and duration of surgery are some of the factors that may affect mortality in children who have peritonitis [5].
+The mortality rate of 13.5% in the present study is comparable to the rates reported by other researchers [5, 9, 18,].
+However, the published mortality rates of secondary peritonitis range from 8.8% to 26.1% [5].
+In the present study, the most common cause of mortality was overwhelming sepsis due to late presentation and complications arising from the surgery itself.
+The age of the patient, degree of peritoneal contamination, and duration of surgery are some factors that may affect mortality in children who have peritonitis [5].

+4.2.
 Strength of the study

-Peritonitis from a wide range of causes in children was discussed.
-Data on pediatric peritonitis, unlike adult peritonitis, is not readily available especially in developing countries.
+Treatment of peritonitis in children that developed from a wide range of causes was discussed in this study.
+Data on pediatric peritonitis, unlike adult peritonitis, is not readily available, especially in developing countries.

+4.3.
 Weakness/ limitations of the study

-This was a retrospective study; a prospective would have provided more information for analysis.

-This study was limited by the small number of cases.

-This was a single institution experience which may not be generalizable to other institutions.
+This was a retrospective study; a prospective study would have provided more information for analysis.
+The generalizability of this study was also limited by the small number of cases that was considered.
+Further, this was a single institution experience that may not be generalizable to other institutions.

 5. Conclusion

-In the present study, patients’ demographics, clinical features, radiological features, etiology, surgical procedures performed, post-operative complications and management outcome of children who had peritonitis were evaluated.
-Typhoid intestinal perforation and closure of bowel perforation were the most common etiology of peritonitis and most common performed surgical procedure respectively.
+In the present study, the demographics, clinical features, radiological features, etiologies, surgical procedures performed, post-operative complications, and management outcomes of children with peritonitis were evaluated.
+Typhoid intestinal perforation was the most common etiology of peritonitis, and closure of bowel perforation was the most frequently performed surgical procedure.
 The current state of things should be improved upon.